archanaraj-m/Ansible/notes/teamstasks/task1.md

 sudo apt install php libapache2-mod-php sudo systemctl restart apache2
 ```
-* Install php with nginx on ubuntu manual commands are
+* If install php with nginx on ubuntu manual commands are
 ```
 sudo apt update
 sudo apt install php-fpm
 systemctl status php-fpm
 ```
+* In this we used group variables also [referhere](https://github.com/asquarezone/AnsibleZone/blob/master/May23/inventory/group_vars/webserver.yaml) like this we used group variables.